benrad05/student_data_visualization/README.md

 ## Student grades exploratory data analysis

 ## Statistical questions:
-1. What percentage of students from each school want to pursue higher education?
+1. How many students from each school want to pursue higher education?
   - Bar Chart

 2. Does the distribution of the scores change from the first quarter of the semester to the final?